TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_02.md

 ```

 ##### nil
-This is the data type equivalent to NULL in other programing languages
+This is the data type equivalent to NULL in other programming languages

 ```
 iex(111)> nil